-PA Schedules C, C-EZ, F, and C-F - separate schedules for each commercial activity, unless both own each of the businesses or farms jointly.
+PA Schedules C, C-EZ and F - separate schedules for each commercial activity, unless both own each of the businesses or farms jointly.

-- Use PA Schedule C-F, not Federal Schedule C or F. PA Schedules D, D-1, D-71 separate schedules for each taxpayer. - You may submit Federal Schedule D only when reporting sales where your federal and PA basis are the same, you do not have any losses, and you are not reporting any capital gains distributions from mutual funds on the Federal Schedule D.
+PA Schedules D, D-1, D-71 - separate schedules for each taxpayer.

+You may submit Federal Schedule D only when reporting sales where your federal and PA basis are the same, you do not have any losses, and you are not reporting any capital gains distributions from mutual funds on the Federal Schedule D.